-- Clauses 17 23 apply to staff appointed to annualised hours employment. - 17.
-Subject to the terms of the employment, the time and manner in which the staff member's annual Ordinary Hours of Work are scheduled over the year will be at the discretion of the University and can be worked over a period of less than 52 weeks. - 18.
-For the purposes of payment, the total number of annual Ordinary Hours of Work to be worked by the professional staff member will be averaged to a fortnightly Salary. - A staff member employed on annualised will be entitled to receive pro-rata leave entitlements determined by the number of annualised Ordinary Hours of Work required to be worked.
-The timing of when the staff member will take recreation leave and long service leave will be agreed between the University and the staff member, subject to the provisions of the Fair Work Act 2009. - A staff member employed on annualised hours will be entitled to the benefits set out in clause 57 for all University Holidays that fall on a day on which they are scheduled to work.
-If the University Holiday falls on a day when the staff member is not scheduled to work, then they are not entitled to the benefits set out in clause 57. - 21.
+- 20. Clauses 20 26 apply to casual professional staff appointed to annualised hours employment. - 21.
+Subject to the terms of the employment, the time and manner in which the staff member's annual Ordinary Hours ofWork are scheduled over the year will be at the discretion of the University and can be worked over a period of less than 52 weeks. - 22.
+For the purposes of payment, the total number of annual Ordinary Hours of Work to be worked by the professional staff member will be averaged to a fortnightly Salary. - 23.
+A staff member employed on annualised hours will be entitled to receive pro-rata leave entitlements determined by the number of annualised Ordinary Hours of Work required to be worked.
+The timing of when the staff member will take recreation leave and long service leave will be agreed between the University and the staff member, subject to the provisions of the Fair Work Act 2009 (Cth). - 24.
+A staff member employed on annualised hours will be entitled to the benefits set out in clause 57 for all UniversityHolidays that fall on a day on which they are scheduled to work.
+If the University Holiday falls on a day when the staff member is not scheduled to work, then they are not entitled to the benefits set out in clause 57. - 25.
 A staff member employed on annualised hours will be eligible for the same overtime benefits as a full-time professional staff member.
 In respect of such overtime hours, those overtime hours are in addition to the annualised ordinary hours for which the annualised hours professional staff member is employed.
-There is no accrual of leave entitlements (howsoever described) in respect of the overtime hours worked by the staff member. - Where in any year, with the agreement of the University, a staff member employed on annualised hours works in excess of the number of Ordinary Hours of Work in the year for which the staff member is employed, the payment for the additional ordinary hours worked will be made in the first available pay period following receipt of a valid claim from the staff member.
-Any additional ordinary hours worked will be taken into account in the calculation of leave entitlements. - In the event that the employment of a staff member employed on annualised hours ceases, 23. for whatever reason, a reconciliation of the ordinary hours worked and the payments (howsoever described) paid to the staff member will be performed and: - (a) if the staff member has received a payment (howsoever described) in respect of work or hours which are not then worked by the staff member, that payment is repayable by the staff member to the University as at the date when the employment ceased.
-If the payment is not repaid, the University may off-set any such amounts against any entitlements owing to the staff member; and - (b) if the staff member has performed work with the agreement of the University for which the staff member has not been paid by the University, the University will pay to the staff member the outstanding amount as at the date the employment ceases.
+There is no accrual of leave entitlements (howsoever described) in respect of the overtime hours worked by the staff member, unless required under applicable legislation. - 26.
+Where in any year, with the agreement of the University, a staff member employed on annualised hours works in excess of the number of Ordinary Hours of Work in the year for which the staff member is employed, the payment for the additional ordinary hours worked will be made in the first available pay period following receipt of a valid claim from the staff member.
+Any additional ordinary hours worked will be taken into account in the calculation of leave entitlements. - 27.
+In the event that the employment of a staff member employed on annualised hours ceases, for whatever reason, a reconciliation of the ordinary hours worked and the payments (howsoever described) paid to the staff member will be performed and: - (a) if the staff member has received a payment (howsoever described) in respect of work or hours which are not then worked by the staff member, that payment is repayable by the staff member to the University as at the date when the employment ceased, subject to the provisions of the Fair Work Act 2009 (Cth).
+If the payment is not repaid, the University may off-set any such amounts against any entitlements owing to the staff member subject to the provisions of the Fair Work Act 2009 (Cth).; and - (b) if the staff member has performed work with the agreement of the University for which the staff member has not been paid by the University, the University will pay to the staff member the outstanding amount as at the date the employment ceases.

-SCHEDULE G.

-Casual Academic Rates
+SCHEDULE G - Casual Academic Rates